Dear Hartlepool Council,

 If you have any queries, please do not hesitate to contact the Legal

 Division on 01429 523182 or email

 [Hartlepool Council request email].

-Further to your request for information, I can advice:
+Further to your request for information, I can advise as follows:-

-submitted to [email address] within two months of the
+[email address] within two months of the date of

 If you are not content with the outcome of the internal review, you have

 the right to apply directly to the Information Commissioner for a

 decision.
 The Information Commissioner can be contacted at: Information